 The Federal Emergency Management Administration (FEMA) has issued Preliminary Flood Insurance Maps for our township; these maps show flood risks in greater detail than the previous version and are based on new topographic and flood analysis information.

 FEMA will be holding a formal county-wide coordinating meeting to review these maps and to discuss the revised flood hazard information, flood plain ordinance revisions and other community questions.
 Greenwich residents are encouraged to review the maps and become familiar with the revised flood hazards in the Township.
 The maps can be downloaded from this website (under the Public Notices section) for your information and review.

-Craft Fair, Halloween, Hearthside Dinners and More!
-Click here for Cumberland County Historical Society program details 2014-15.
+Halloween, Hearthside Dinners and More!
+See News section for Cumberland County Historical Society program details for 2014-15.

 New Publication: Cumberland County Delaware Bayshore Recovery Plan, December 2013.